bitcoin-unlimited/BUwiki/wally/faq.md

 ## With which devices is Wally compatible?
 The Wally Wallet is compatible with Android devices running Android 8.0 (Oreo) or later.
 Generally, most new phones and tablets made in or after 2018 are therefore compatible.

+## What is the best way to view Wally?
+Wally is optimized for viewing in portrait mode.

 ## What is mBCH?
 mBCH stands for millibitcoincash.
 Each mBCH is one thousandth of a BCH (1000 mBCH = 1 BCH).
 There are other common terms you might come across but are not used by Wally.
 These include microbitcoincash, which equals 1 millionth of a BCH (1,000,000 uBCH = 1 BCH) and a Satoshi, which is one hundred millionth of a BCH (100,000,000 Satoshi = 1 BCH).